A collaborative visual art diary developed as a mindful creativity practice with Geraldine DeLuca as a way of processing the coronavirus pandemic.

 Meditate.
-Then do something visual and written about storylines/feelings in response to this coronavirus for 5 minutes maximum, each day.
+Then do something visual and written about storylines/feelings in response to this coronavirus or any other difficult situation for 5 minutes maximum, each day.
 No rules except the time limit of 5 minutes making something each day.
-And no masterpieces allowed, no intellectualisations, just feelings from the gut, be authentic.
+And no masterpieces allowed, no intellectualisations, just feelings from the gut, just be yourself.
 It's great to do this with someone else, wherever they live: just share your day's diary entries with each other, maybe posting as a blog.

 Diary entries 5th May 2020-19th May 2020